ManuelBehrendt/RUM2023/README.md

 # Instructions - MERA Hands-On Session - RUM2023, Oxford
 Manuel Behrendt

+> **Note**
-`Note: The course and simulation files will be distributed on USB sticks at the conference (download options, see below).
+> The course and simulation files will be distributed on USB sticks at the conference (download options, see below).
 Julia and the needed packages should be installed beforehand.
-We recommend using JupyterLab or VScode.`
+We recommend using JupyterLab or VScode.

 ## 1. Install Julia 1.6.x
 on your system: https://julialang.org/downloads/#long_term_support_release